-depends upon the dissemination of information about, and the dispensation of, contraception.
+An important ingredient in the quantitative analysis is the failure rate for contraception.
+Fig. 29.12 shows the dramatic decline in the failure rate for contraception starting in 1900 and moving forward to 2015-18.
+The failure rate gives the odds of a woman becoming pregnant if she has sex at the normal frequency for a period of one year.
+For each year the series harnesses the frequency distribution over the contraceptive practices used by women.
+This will depend on both the contraception technologies that are available at the time and their diffusion among sexually active women.
+The latter hinges upon the dissemination of information about, and the dispensation of, contraception.
 It also takes into account that some women won't use any method, including just withdrawal.
 Then, to compute the overall failure rate, the failure rate for each contraception is averaged across the different practices using the observed frequency distribution for usage.
 As can be seen, engaging in premarital sex in 1900 would have been very risky given the 72 percent odds of pregnancy.
-By 2015-18, this had dropped to 18 percent.
-Further detail on the construction of the failure rates is provided in the Data Appendix.
+By 2015-18, the odds had dropped to 18 percent.
+The failure rate for the year 2000 steady state is set to 28 percent, the average failure rate over the 2000-14 period.
+Further detail on the construction of the failure rates is provided in Appendix C Data sources.